 - A newly established startup asks: if it would be enough to provide profit & loss calculations for Q4 2022 + a statement of turnover and balances from accounts.
 The meaning of the requirement is to assess economic viability to estimate the applicant’s capability to successfully implement the proposed project.

 - Do you require formal certificates from offices on statements of outstanding taxes and certificates of pension and social security contributions?
 Yes, it would make the process faster and there is a risk to be discarded if they are not provided in the proposal.
+In call-2 you only need to send the application, all the financial information will be asked in the later phase.

 - Does the balance sheet need to be presented in English?
 EU has 23 official languages, and in the time and resources we have got it is unable to get translations from all the languages.
 The content of the proposal must be written in the English language.
 In this application phase, the administrative documents can be in your own national language, but please provide a preparatory translation in English, so that we know what the document is about.
 At first, the Independent Expert Panel will evaluate the content of the proposals according to the criteria.
 In the second phase, if a proposal advances to the list of negotiations, then a better translation of the documents may be asked to provide.
+This was the case in Call-1, in call-2 only application is needed, and the financial documents will be asked for later.

 - Can we provide tax and other certificates in another language than English?
 See the answer above.
+However, in Call-2 you do not need to provide these certificates, yet.
+They may be asked later.

 - Is there a template for the business plan or are we free to provide it in a personal format?
 There is no template for the business plan, but please use established practices.

 - It’s written that we need to attach these to the application: do they go with the PDF portfolio or should I send it another way?
 You can also make a ZIP file of all the documents, which is actually better for the process of evaluation.
+In the Call-2 only PDF is possible, and only application is needed in the application phase.
+The financial documents will possibly be asked for later.

 - It is possible that the next deadline might be too early for us on this project, yet the EMIL-2 would probably land around the end of our production.
 How do you consider the timeline for the application?
-The deadline for EMIL-2 will be at the beginning of August 2023.
+The deadline for EMIL-2 will be the 14th of August 2023.
 The funded projects are not eligible to apply from the second call.

 - How should the sales forecast be mapped?
 Is it sufficient if the sales forecast is given per year?
 If you mean the applicant or company sales forecast, it should be sufficient at this application phase.